How to Soundproof a Floor

 Soundproofing Floors: Final Thoughts

 Noise coming through the ceiling from the floor above is at the top of the list of complaints.
 With these tips, assemblies, and materials, you can stop noise leaks in their tracks.
-When you do that, make sure you take the time to address soundproofing a wall and soundproofing a door.
+After that, your next step is to read up on how to soundproof a wall and how to soundproof a door to prevent sound leaks.

 No matter the approach you take, soundproofing can improve sleep, focus, and overall quality of life.
 It’s hard to put a value on peace and quiet, but we all want it.
 Please, if you’ve got questions, give us a call and we’ll be happy to talk you through your project.
 We know that if the job is done right, you’ll be floored.